-Likely future entitlements accruing to staff, based on years of service, years to entitlement and the likelihood that staff will reach the point of entitlement; and discount rate is based on the weighted average of Government interest rates for stock with terms to maturity similar to those of the relevant liabilities.
+Likely future entitlements accruing to staff, based on years of service, years to entitlement and the likelihood that staff will reach the point of entitlement; and The present value of the estimated future cashflows.
+A discount rate of 1.9%, and a inflation factor of 3.9% were used.
+The discount rate is based on the weighted average of Government interest rates for stock with terms to maturity similar to those of the relevant liabilities.
 The inflation factor is based on the expected long term increase in remuneration for employees.